Claude Launchpad

 What it does

-- Fills in Architecture, Conventions, Off-Limits, Memory & Learnings, Key Decisions
+• Fills in Architecture, Conventions, Off-Limits, Memory & Learnings, Key Decisions (skips Backlog, which you maintain manually)

-- Stays under the 120-instruction budget - overflows detailed content to
+• Stays under the 200-instruction budget - overflows detailed content to .claude/rules/

 Instruction budget

-CLAUDE.md has a soft limit of ~150 actionable lines.
+CLAUDE.md has a soft limit of ~200 actionable lines.
 Past that, Claude starts ignoring rules at the bottom.
-Doctor warns at 150.
-The skill targets 120 to leave headroom, and moves detailed content to .claude/rules/ files.
+Doctor warns at 200.
+The skill targets 200, and moves detailed content to .claude/rules/ files when overflow occurs.

 When to re-run